gmc-code/PC-microbit-micropython/docs/images/moving_images.rst

                     Predict what the following directions might do: **directions =  [(0, 0), (0, -1), (1, -1), (1, 0), (1, 1), (0, 1), (-1, 1), (-1, 0), (-1, -1), (0, 0)]**

-                    They move the image clockwise in a 2 by 2 square rnaging from (-1, -1) to (1, 1).
+                    They move the image clockwise in a 2 by 2 square ranging from (-1, -1) to (1, 1).

 ----

 Cropping images